dr-1/airqdata/README.md

 * plot measurement time series
 * find sensors that are geographically close

 For usage examples, see the
 [demo.ipynb](
 https://nbviewer.jupyter.org/gist/dr-1/450c275b1ad2cbf88e9c4325c5d032bc)
 notebook.

-Note that the API will evolve considerably over the coming weeks.
-In particular, BaseSensor and BaseStation template classes will be introduced for a cleaner and more consistent model of those real-world objects.
-This will make it easier to compare sensors that belong to different organizations.

 ## Requirements
 A Python 3.5+ environment is assumed.
 Several Python packages are required, see